 - Block the sun: A trick you can do to help your air conditioning system is to use your windows and blinds to keep the heat from the sun.
 This will help keep the temperature in your home from getting as high and reduce the energy your air conditioner will have to use to cool your home.

 - New air filter: You should be checking your air filter on a monthly basis.
-It will probably need to be replaced a couple of times a year so the end of the summer is a great time to have this done — before you forget.
+Replace your filters a couple of times every year.
+The end of the summer is a great time to have this done — before you forget.
 You don’t want to start out the next summer with a filter that is full of junk from months ago.
 This is an inexpensive and easy way to help the efficiency of your air conditioner.
 For more information on your specific model, you’ll want to check your owner’s manual.
-Be sure to follow the instruction that are included.
+Follow the instructions.

 - Clear the debris: Do a quick inspection of the area around your air conditioner.
 If there are weeds, bushes, or anything else that is growing into (or potentially growing into) the personal space of your unit, then get that area cleaned out.
 This includes sweeping dirt and leaves away.

 - Fans can help: Here’s another way you can limit the energy your air conditioner will use.
 A ceiling fan can make about four degrees of difference in the temperature that you feel at home.